 - Passed from person to person by way of close contact

 Many types of viruses can cause gastroenteritis.
 The most common viruses are:

 - Norovirus (Norwalk-like virus) is common among school-age children.
 It may also cause outbreaks in hospitals and on cruise ships.

-- Rotavirus is the leading cause in children.
-It can also infect adults who are exposed to children with the virus, and people living in nursing homes.
+- Rotavirus is the leading cause of gastroenteritis in children.
+It can also infect adults who are exposed to children with the virus and people living in nursing homes.

 - Enteric adenovirus.

 - COVID-19 may cause stomach flu symptoms, even when breathing problems are not present.